WELCOME – KARIBU!

-In September 2012 Mike Wooldridge, BBC World Affairs Correspondent and an HCK Patron, made a Radio 4 appeal on behalf of HCK and KEHPCA to raise funds for palliative care services for children in Kenya.
-The Appeal may still be heard on the BBC’s website here, or on BBC iPlayer.
-Hospice Care Kenya would like to thank all those who donated to the Appeal, which has so far raised an amazing total of £18,094, including Gift Aid, for the development of paediatric palliative care in Kenya.
+In September 2012 Mike Wooldridge, BBC World Affairs Correspondent and a patron of HCK, made a Radio 4 appeal on behalf of HCK and KEHPCA to raise funds to help develop palliative care services for children in Kenya.
+The Appeal may still be heard on the BBC’s website here, on BBC iPlayer.
+Hospice Care Kenya would like to thank all those who donated to the Appeal, which has so far raised an amazing total of £18,094, including Gift Aid, for paediatric palliative care in Kenya.

 - IF ONLY THEY KNEW … by Catherine Aguoga, Nurse, Nairobi Hospice